To Our Chamberlain Community:

 While some practicum sites have discontinued practicum experiences, many of our students have secured practicum sites.
 Preceptors and mentors will participate in formative and summative evaluations of DNP students for those completing on-ground practicum experiences.
 For those students on ground, they will also complete preceptor/mentor and practicum site evaluations.

-Please instruct your previous institution(s) to send all official transcripts to our National Registrar Services Office at the following address:
+Please instruct your previous institution(s) to send all official transcripts to [email protected] They can also be sent to our National Registrar Services Office at the following address:

 Chamberlain University - Registrar Services